 - 1. Benefits of gibberellic acid (GA) application 3 weeks prior to normal anticipated harvest include delay in maturity of 2-5 days.
 Other effects that can be expected are firmer and larger fruit and possible increases in susceptibility to rain cracking.
-Benefits may not be realized on trees with heavy fruit loads. - 2.
-For Lambert, use lower rates (10-15 ppm) except on heavy fruit set, when a higher rate can be used. - 3.
+Benefits may not be realized on trees with heavy fruit loads. - For Lambert, use lower rates (10-15 ppm) except on heavy fruit set, when a higher rate can be used. - 3.
 The effects of GA applications on recently introduced cherry varieties may be different than on standard varieties.
 Proceed with caution.

-© 2010 Oregon State University.
+© 2011 Oregon State University.
 This publication may be photocopied or reprinted in its entirety for noncommercial purposes.

-This publication was prepared by: from the Oregon State University Mid-Columbia Agricultural Research and Extension Center-Steve Castagnoli, Extension agent; Helmut Riedl, professor of entomology, emeritus; Robert A. Spotts, professor of botany and plant pathology, emeritus; Lynn Long, Extension agent; and Peter Shearer, professor of entomology; from the Oregon State University Extension Service-Jay W. Pscheidt, Extension plant pathology specialist; and Jeff Olsen, Extension agent, Willamette Valley; from Oregon State University Department of Horticulture, Ed Peachey, horticultural crops weed specialist.
+This publication was prepared by: from the Oregon State University Mid-Columbia Agricultural Research and Extension Center-Steve Castagnoli, Extension agent; Lynn Long, Extension agent; and Peter Shearer, professor of entomology; from the Oregon State University Extension Service-Jay W. Pscheidt, Extension plant pathology specialist; and Jeff Olsen, Extension agent, Willamette Valley; from Oregon State University Department of Horticulture, Ed Peachey, horticultural crops weed specialist.